ghidora77/GEE_Labs_Website/docs/Lab_01.md

 #### One Layer Grayscale

 Let's start with a grayscale image of some peppers.
-This image is rectangle that contains 384 rows and 512 columns of pixels - because it is greyscale, there is only one brightness magnitude value (between 0 and 255) for each position.
+This image is a rectangle that contains 384 rows and 512 columns of pixels - because it is greyscale, there is only one brightness magnitude value (between 0 and 255) for each position.
 While humans see shapes, hues and definition, a computer is only recording a brightness value for each pixel.

 ![Grayscale Image](im/im_01_01.png)